IntersectMBO/cardano-db-sync/doc/validation.md

 # Validation

-This document will detail what validation and consistency checks the explorer does and does not do, and what assumptions it makes.
-It will also note what validation is done every time the explorer is restarted and what validation is only done when new data arrives from the node.
+This document will detail what validation and consistency checks the db-sync-node does and does not do, and what assumptions it makes.
+It will also note what validation is done every time the db-sync-node is restarted and what validation is only done when new data arrives from the node.

 The data stored in the database is designed to be an accurate but incomplete (eg cryptographic